appveyor/website/src/docs/byoc/index.md

 One of the benefits of hosted AppVeyor service is that you get build VM with a tons of pre-installed software, curated and regularly updated by AppVeyor team.
 The greatest fear of running builds on your own VMs is a necessity of maintaining build VM images (the template is used to create a VM).

-You've been heared!
+You've been heard!
 BYOC is not just a feature, but it is a framework and significant part of this framework is the code helping you to create customized build VM images for all platforms and clouds we support: Azure, AWS, GCP, Hyper-V and Docker - thanks to [Packer by HashiCorp](https://www.packer.io/).
 All scripts and Packer templates used by BYOC framework are [open-source](https://github.com/appveyor/build-images).

 ## Getting started